open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 The resource provides a status that holds a reference to an OCI artifact and its manifest.
 The deployer must be able to get the OCI artifact reference through a reference to that resource by accessing the status of the resource.

-The deployer must make it easy for the user to deploy the resources from the ocm component version.
+The deployer must make it easy for the user to deploy the resources from the OCM component version.
 It is easy if the structure of the deployer is simple and easy to understand, e.g. not requiring a lot of different resources for a deployment (like `OCMRepository`, `Component`, `Resource`, `OCIRepository`, `HelmRelease`, `Kustomization`, ...).

-However, the deployer must also be flexible enough to deploy different kinds of resources and reference several resources of an ocm component version.
+However, the deployer must also be flexible enough to deploy different kinds of resources and reference several resources of an OCM component version.
 It must be possible to configure these resources and dynamically configure the resource that is deployed, while deploying it.
 For example, injecting cluster-names or substituting values in the to-be-deployed resources.